The class of 1965 set a new reunion record last year. Now it's the class of 1966's turn!

 - An annual gift of any size each and every year indicates an alumni’s vote of confidence and symbolizes their inspired gratitude for their experience at SMU.

 - When measuring alumni giving participation, a $100 gift counts the same as a $1 million gift.
 Gifts to any area of SMU count as reunion year gifts and are part of the Second Century Campaign totals.

 - The annual giving rate is a large part of the formula to determine ranking in publications such as U.S. News and World Report.
 A high ranking helps SMU attract the best and brightest students and faculty and showcases our pride for our alma mater to the world.

 - Some foundations and other grant-making organizations look at the number of gifts rather than dollar amounts when determining grant requests.
 Your gift could help SMU secure thousands of dollars in funding.

-Join us in celebrating our reunion year with a gift to SMU.
-Help us reach our goal and show your SMU pride.
+Join us in helping SMU achieve its participation goal this fiscal year and show your SMU pride.
 View more information on why your gift makes a difference.

 If you have already made a gift this year, we thank you!
 Your participation matters.